bueler/karthaus/notes/README.md

 Copyright 2009--2012  Ed Bueler

 These are notes for my numerical lectures at the Karthaus (Italy) Summer School on Ice Sheets and Glaciers.
-They are also a draft of my chapter in the "Karthaus book".

 The Karthaus school page website is at